cozy/cozy-dev/README.md

-# Cozy Manager
+# Cozy Dev

-Cozy Manager is a tool for Cozy Web Application developers.
+Cozy Dev is a tool for Cozy Web Application developers.
 It makes easy to start with building an application for the Cozy Cloud Platform.

-    npm install cozy -g
+    npm install cozy-dev -g
     cozy new myapp --github myaccount
     cd myapp